Kushaltho/osticket-prereqs/README.md

 <img src="https://i.imgur.com/WhWBs2i.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-With this we are done but lets clean some things up.
+With this we are done but let's clean some things up.

-Delete C:\inetpub\wwwroot\osTicket\setup which makes it so that osticket doesnt bug us with prompts everytime we login.
-If it doesnt allow you to delete it open the file and delete everything inside first.
+Delete C:\inetpub\wwwroot\osTicket\setup which makes it so that osticket doesn't bug us with prompts every time we login.
+If it doesn't allow you to delete it, open the file and delete everything inside first.

-Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php like we did before so only people with permisson can change things.
+Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php like we did before so only people with permission can change things.
 </p>
 <br />